 Please keep in mind, that prices for each store may not always be the bargain of a traditional Subway in your town.
-A recent look at one casino food court Subway, for example, found that the cold-cut combo (available in most places for $5), costs $8.75 in this particular Subway location at Mandalay Bay).
+A recent look at one casino food court Subway, for example, found that the cold-cut combo costs three to four more dollars more than than non-casino Subway stores outside of Las Vegas.

-There are too many Subways in the Las Vegas/Henderson area to count, but from a quick look at Subway’s official website, there appear to be over 100 Subway restaurant locations in the Las Vegas, NV area, with new ones being opened up all the time of course.
+There are 105 Subways in Las Vegas, with new ones being opened up all the time of course.

-There are ten Subway restaurants on the Las Vegas Strip.
+There are eleven Subway restaurants on the Las Vegas Strip.

 Here are the closest Subway Restaurants to each casino, starting at the south end of the Las Vegas Strip: